-2. Sweetland Bakery
+2. Sweetlands Bread & Bakery

 This old-school bakery offers a range of buns and traditional loaves, with prices ranging from $1.20 to $2.40.
 Their loaves come in a few varieties, including Rainbow Traditional and Brown Sugar Traditional.

 3. Thai Baang

 The first thing that’ll strike your attention is the metal tin that encases every bread bun at Thai Baang.
-Each bread bun is pillowy soft and hides a generous amount of filling within it.
+Each bread bun is pillowy soft, and hides a generous amount of filling within it.
 You’ll find a wide variety of these metal tin breads, along with cakes and soft loaves, available on their website.
-To get your order processed ASAP, drop a WhatsApp message to 9722 1213 at least one day in advance instead of using their online form.
-They offer island-wide delivery with a minimum order of $30, and delivery fee ranges from $5 to $10 depending on your location.
+Try the Tomyam Chicken ($2), or the Thai Tea Milk Bun With Butter Sugar ($2.30) for bread with Thai flavours.

 4. Just Dough

 Just Dough’s colourful buns taste as good as they look.
 They’ve got flavours such as Purple Sweet Potato ($2.10), Banana Choc ($1.80), and Wolfberry & Longan ($2).
-Their prices are higher than the buns at neighbourhood bakeries, but they’re justified by the ingredients they use.
+Their prices are slightly higher than at neighbourhood bakeries, but the prices are justified by the ingredients they use.
 Only natural ingredients are used to colour the buns, and you’ll find plenty of fillings in each fluffy bun.